-(7p) Income attributable to all or specified property other than marital property, with respect to which a spouse has executed under s.
+(7p) UNILATERAL STATEMENT.
+Income attributable to all or specified property other than marital property, with respect to which a spouse has executed under s.
 766.59 a statement unilaterally designating that income as his or her individual property, is individual property.

-(8) Except as provided otherwise in this chapter, the enactment of this chapter does not alter the classification and ownership rights of property acquired before the determination date or the classification and ownership rights of property acquired after the determination date in exchange for or with the proceeds of property acquired before the determination date.
+(8) RIGHTS IN PROPERTY ACQUIRED BEFORE DETERMINATION DATE.
+Except as provided otherwise in this chapter, the enactment of this chapter does not alter the classification and ownership rights of property acquired before the determination date or the classification and ownership rights of property acquired after the determination date in exchange for or with the proceeds of property acquired before the determination date.

-(9) Except as provided otherwise in this chapter and except to the extent that it would affect the spouse's ownership rights in the property existing before the determination date, during marriage the interest of a spouse in property owned immediately before the determination date is treated as if it were individual property.
+(9) TREATMENT OF PROPERTY ACQUIRED BEFORE THE DETER-MINATION DATE.
+Except as provided otherwise in this chapter and except to the extent that it would affect the spouse's ownership rights in the property existing before the determination date, during marriage the interest of a spouse in property owned immediately before the determination date is treated as if it were individual property.

-(10) Spouses may reclassify their property by gift, conveyance, as defined in s.
+(10) RECLASSIFICATION.
+Spouses may reclassify their property by gift, conveyance, as defined in s.
 706.01 (4), signed by both spouses, marital property agreement, written consent under s.
 766.61 (3) (e) or unilateral statement under s.
 766.59 and, if the property is a security, as defined in s.
 705.21 (11), by an instrument, signed by both spouses, which conveys an interest in the security.
-If a spouse gives property to the other spouse and intends at the time the gift is made that the property be the individual property of the donee spouse, the income from the property is the individual property of the donee spouse unless a contrary intent of the donor spouse regarding the classification of income is established.
+If a spouse gives property to the other spouse and intends at the time the gift is made that the property be the individual property of the donee spouse, the income from the property is the individual property of the donee spouse unless a contrary intent of the doner spouse regarding the classification of income is established.

 History: 1983 a.
 186; 1985 a.
 37; 1987 a.
 393; 1991 a.
 301; 1993 a.
-160.
+160; 2005 a.
+216 ss.
+39 to 52, 169, 173.
 NOTE: 1991 Wis.
-Act 301, which affected this section, contains extensive legislative council notes.
+Act 301, contains legislative council notes.